 Cost of transportation in Austria

 The majority of Austrian cities and towns are well connected by an efficient and reliable public transport system.
 Larger metropolises feature underground metro trains, tramlines, buses and even suburban railways, while smaller towns may only have one or two modes of transit.

 Public transport in Austria is moderately priced by European standards.
 Cycling is also popular in Austria.
 Many cities have incorporated bike lanes into their city planning.

 Austrians love automobiles.
-Expats who choose to live outside of the city may opt to buy a car.
+Expats who choose to live outside the city may opt to buy a car.
 Note that parking is at a premium, both in terms of availability and price.
-Owning and driving a car is expensive, and in many cases, it's more of a headache than a help.
+Owning and driving a car is expensive, and in many cases, it's more of a headache than a convenience.

 Cost of groceries in Austria

 Penny Markt is probably the most reasonably priced supermarket chain, though at the sacrifice of the quality and selection of the goods available.
-Spar Gourmet and Merkur are high end, and everything else falls somewhere in between.
+Spar Gourmet and Merkur are high-end, and everything else falls somewhere in between.
 Fruits and vegetables can be expensive and hard to find out of season.

 Cost of education in Austria

 Expat residents can send their children to Austrian public schools for free.
 However, the curriculum is taught in German.
-If an expat child doesn't already speak some German this can be a difficult option.
+If an expat child doesn't already speak some German, this can be a difficult option.

 There are many international schools in the larger Austrian cities, but these can be expensive.
 Tuition fees vary depending on the school and the age of the child.